badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 Adding a toolbar and changing the color is only a matter of structure.
 Our DrawViewController will manage interaction between subviews; the Toolbar and DrawView.

-We mention this part because it's often the case that sample code omits a bit of architecture for the sake of simplicity, but that leads to the false impression that *everything goes* into the ViewController subclass.
-[Massive View Controller](http://khanlou.com/2014/09/8-patterns-to-help-you-destroy-massive-view-controller/) is an illness creeping many iOS codebases.
+We mention this part because it's often the case that sample code omits a bit of architecture for the sake of simplicity, but that leads to the false impression that ‘everything goes’ into the ViewController subclass.
+[Massive View Controller](http://khanlou.com/2014/09/8-patterns-to-help-you-destroy-massive-view-controller/) is an illness creeping into many iOS codebases.
 We don't want to contribute to this illness.

 This is how the feature looks like: